Genre Fiction: Inspirational romance and suspense.

 Editing Some errors.

 Plot Esam Bassey, a beautiful paediatrician is already a widow in her mid-thirties after a loveless 7-year marriage.
 Her life is routine, work-church-home.
 One night, she has a dream about a prisoner.
 She later sees the same prisoner on TV.
-This leads her to visit the prison in Calabar with her church’s prison outreach where she sees the same prisoner from her dreams, Michael Dabi, serving a conviction for manslaughter.
+This leads her to visit the prison in Calabar with her church’s prison outreach where she sees the same prisoner from her dreams, Michael Dabi, serving a sentence for a conviction for manslaughter.
 Esam is drawn to Michael for inexplicable reasons considering how rudely he treats her and rebuffs her attempts to befriend and help him.
 Her persistence pays off, and she is able to gain his trust but things are complicated as Michael is married.
 Fate brought Esam and Michael together, in saving Michael, she also found and saved herself.

 What worked?
 This is an engaging inspirational romance story with an intriguing and unusual plot set in Calabar and Lagos.
 Written in third person, in an easy to follow manner, Scent of Water is a well-researched, well-written, multi-layered and intriguing book.
 Although it is inspirational romance, it touches on several aspects of life; the culture of the Efik people, the health system, the workings of the Nigerian prison and justice system, the cultural dynamics of an arranged marriage and widowhood.